-We are happy, because E-Cab is going to have an election for the first time in its seven-eight-year history.
+We are happy because E-Cab is going to have an election for the first time in its seven-year history.

 Previously, for the nine seats there had been only 12-13 candidates and the association selected only nine, encouraging the remaining ones to withdraw their candidacy.

-We have been observing that over half of the members do not feel it important to even renew their membership at the association to exercise their voting right, perhaps they were not finding E-Cab relevant or helpful enough for their businesses.
+We have been observing that over half of the members do not feel it important to even renew their membership in the association to exercise their voting right as perhaps they were not finding E-Cab relevant or helpful enough for their businesses.

 This is the core point of change our panel The Change Makers want to make.
-E-Cab should be an organization firstly for its members.
+E-Cab should be an organisation firstly for its members.

 Of the 1,000 oldest members, not even 35% renewed their memberships at the E-Cab, either because they are not in the trade anymore, or because they have difficulties in paying the annual fee of Tk2,000.

-We intensively heard about their pains and announced our manifesto based on what they need.
+We heard about their pains and announced our manifesto based on what they need.